-If you are looking for a way to settle a dispute without paying expensive attorney fees, you may want to consider filing a small claims court case in Orange County.
+If you want to settle a dispute without paying expensive attorney fees, consider filing a small claims court case in Orange County.
 Small Claims Court is a division of the California Superior Court that handles civil disputes between individuals and businesses with damages of $10,000 or less.
-In this blog post, we will provide an overview of how Small Claims Court works in Orange County, CA.
+This blog post will explain how Small Claims Court works in Orange County.

-How Does the Orange Small Claims Court Work?
+How Does the Orange County Small Claims Court Work?

 Before Small Claims Court

-Did you know you can take steps before going to court to get your money back?
+Did you know you have one more option before small claims court?
 Before filing a claim, you can send a letter demanding payment.
-A well-written demand letter may encourage the other side to come to do what you ask and avoid the time and fees associated with being taken to court.
-If you have not tried this option yet, read more about how to write an effective demand letter and how best to send it to the person who owes you money.
-Alternatively, you can use tools such as JusticeDirect to generate and send a custom demand letter for free and leave the headache out of it!
+Some states, like California, require that you formally demand payment before filing a case in small claims court.
+Demand letters often allow people to resolve disputes outside of court and avoid the time and fees associated with court.
+If you have yet to try this option, read more about how to write an effective demand letter and how best to send it to the person who owes you money.
+Alternatively, you can use tools such as JusticeDirect to generate and send a custom demand letter for free and leave the headache out!

-If you did not get what you wanted from the demand letter, consider filing a small claims court case.
-To file a claim, you must first complete SC-100 to describe the dispute and the damages sought.
-This paperwork is filed with the court clerk, who will then review the complaint and assign it to a judge.
+Generally, to file a claim, you must first complete SC-100 to describe the dispute and the damages sought.
+The court clerk reviews the filed complaint paperwork and assigns it to a judge.

 Serving the Defendant

-Some counties may allow you to have a friend/family member serve it.
+You may also have a friend/family member serve the complaint if it’s allowed by the court.
 Most importantly, you cannot do it yourself if you are a party in the case.

 The Court Hearing

-After the defendant has been served, the court will schedule a hearing.
-Both parties will have the opportunity to present their case and any evidence they have to support their claims.
-The judge will listen to both sides and make a decision based on the law and the evidence presented.
+Both parties can present their case and any evidence they have to support their claims.
+The judge will listen to both sides and decide based on the law and the evidence presented.

 Enforcing the Judgment

-If the judge rules in your favor, you will be awarded a judgment.
-If the defendant does not pay the judgment voluntarily, you can ask the court to enforce the judgment.
-This may involve garnishing the defendant’s wages or seizing their assets.
+If the judge rules in your favor, they will award a judgment that the defendant will have to pay; this is a formal way for the court to indicate that the defendant now owes you money.
+The court will not be paying you directly.
+If the defendant does not pay the judgment voluntarily, you may “collect” on it, including garnishing the defendant’s wages or seizing their assets.